 Training is run during the week, and competition matches held over the weekend.
 AFL Auskick is a fun 10-week introduction to AFL, which operates during the school term and usually based out of a local school.

-Little Athletics is QLD-wide and has 2 seasons each year (Wide Bay & South - September to March,North Qld to South of Rockhampton - April to August).
+Little Athletics is available statewide and has two seasons each year (Wide Bay & South - September to March,North Qld to South of Rockhampton - April to August).
 Caters for 6 - 15 year olds, although some centres may also have a Tiny Tots program for ages 4 and 5.

 Little Athletics aims to develop children of all abilities by promoting positive attitudes and a healthy lifestyle through family and community involvement in athletics activities.

 Baseball seasons vary around the state between summer and winter.
-In the south east corner the game is played in summer (October - March), the northern region play during winter.
+In the south east corner the game is played in Summer, the northern region play during Winter.

 It is a bat and ball sport, played between two teams.
 It is played with a smaller ball and larger field than Softball, with over-arm pitching.